-Traditionally, the only way to obtain a degree in special needs education was to physically attend a university and complete coursework, but these days it’s possible to get your qualifications online.
+Traditionally, the only way to obtain a degree in special needs education was to physically attend a University and complete coursework, but these days it’s possible to get your qualification in education online.
 Bear in mind, however, that if you choose to complete your special needs degree online you will need to find a school that will allow you to complete the practical aspects of the course.

 You can also take a more roundabout route to becoming a special needs teacher.
-You could, for example, take TAFE courses in education, such as TAFE Certificate III in Education Support.
+You could, for example, take TAFE courses in education, such as TAFE Certificate IV in Education Support.
 The certificate allows you to become a teacher’s assistant, which includes support for special needs teachers.